ocaml/opam-repository/README.md

 The [CONTRIBUTING.md](CONTRIBUTING.md) document has general guidelines on how to contribute.

-If you would like to add a new package consult
+If you would like to add a new package, kindly consult [these instructions](https://opam.ocaml.org/doc/Packaging.html#Publishing).
-[these instructions](https://opam.ocaml.org/doc/Packaging.html#Publishing).

 ## License

-All the metadata contained in this repository are licensed under the [CC0 1.0 Universal](http://creativecommons.org/publicdomain/zero/1.0/) license.
+All the metadata contained in this repository are licensed under the [CC0 1.0 Universal](http://creativecommons.org/publicdomain/zero/1.0/) license respectfully.

 Moreover, as the collection of the metadata in this repository is technically a "Database" -- which is subject to a "sui generis" right